xdevplatform/compliant-client/README.md

 The simple scripts and the example client share common code that imports tokens from the local os environment/session.
 See the "Setting up authentication" section below for more details.

-Once you are m

-###
+Other steps for preparing to use the batch Compliance endpoint include:

-   + Preparing Tweet (and User) ID files.
+   + Preparing Tweet and User ID files.
 IDs should be in simple text with one ID per line.
 When uploading the files, a 'Content-Type' header should be set to 'text/plain'.
+See below for an example.
    + Build methods to import and update Tweet archives.
 Once the Compliance results are downloaded, code is needed to update your archives accordingly.
 This may take the form of making database deletes or writing new file data files.

 ## Job attributes and lifecycles